Travel from Chiang Mai to Bangkok

 The old town of Sukhothai conceals many such historical facts and mysteries.

-It is located midway between Bangkok and Chiang Mai, Sukhothai.
-Its status as one of Thailand’s most beautiful historical ruins makes it appealing for history buffs and heritage enthusiasts like you and me.
+Sukhothai is located midway between Bangkok and Chiang Mai.
+Its status as one of Thailand’s most beautiful historical ruins makes it appealing to history buffs and heritage enthusiasts like you and me.

 Nonetheless, it’s a must-see.